SMB-TEC/otequinox-sample/README.md

 * Do you remove the version / build qualifier of required Plug-ins again and again to gain more flexibility while programming?

-The sample project adds a Button labeled "Remove versions" to the Dependencies Page of the MANIFEST.MF editor.
+The sample project adds a Button labeled "Remove versions" to the "Dependencies" Tab of the MANIFEST.MF editor.
 It implements several [Teams](http://www.objectteams.org/def/1.3/s1.html) and [Roles](http://www.objectteams.org/def/1.3/s1.html) to achieve its purpose.
 When clicking the "Remove versions" button the version / build qualifier of all added